Honorary degree for Arts Council of Wales Chief Executive Nicholas Capaldi

 The grant will support a number of activities including an impact case study in member countries, the appointment of ESS ambassadors to promote the study, investigation about accessing structural funds to finance membership and enhanced communications to highlight the output arising from the survey.

-Find out more about the Making Wellbeing Count for Policy project.
+Find out more about Making Well-being Count for Policy on their website.

 2 Fully-funded PhD studentships in Survey Research Methodology